abrigante1/website/_in-progress/from-sandbox-to-production.md

 # Rendering

-The core goal I had in mind for the rendering pipeline was for the system to be fairly modular and require as little hand coding as possible when I add in a new sprite.
-I also wanted to make sure that the rendering system was built with fact that Boundless will have a lot of tiles rendering on the screen at a given moment in time.
+The core goal I had in mind for the rendering pipeline was for the system to be fairly modular and require as little hand coding as possible when adding in additional sprites.
+I also wanted to make sure that the rendering system was built for rendering a lot of tiles on the screen at a given moment in time.
 With these two goals in mind, I decided that I wanted to make use of ggez's `SpriteBatch` feature.
 This allows me to queue up tiles using the same sprite into a batch, and then render the entire batch in the same draw call.
-To take this a step further, I decided that rather then use a sprite per tile, I could use spritesheets for like-entities resulting in the ability to batch draw all sprites that use the same _sprite sheet_ rather then just the same _sprite_.
+To take this a step further, I decided that rather then use a sprite per tile, I could use spritesheets for similar entities resulting in the ability to batch together all sprites that use the same _sprite sheet_ rather then just the same _sprite_.
 However, before we get ahead of ourselves, the first thing we need to create would be some method of storing an entities positional data...

 ## Transforms